A Distant Episode: Publishing history

 Bowles was primarily known as a modernist composer when he took up writing short fiction at the age of 35.
 His story "The Scorpion" was favorably received in 1945.
-His next effort, "A Distant Episode", was completed the same year, and, according to critic Gore Vidal, Bowles "now possessed the art to depict his dreams."
+His next effort, "A Distant Episode", was completed the same year, and, according to critic Gore Vidal, Bowles "now possessed the art to depict his dreams".

 "A Distant Episode" was written while Bowles was residing in New York City, and was first published in the January 1947 issue of Partisan Review.
 The story was included in The Best Short Stories of 1948, before it appeared in Random House's collection The Delicate Prey and Other Stories in 1950.

 Critical assessment

 "A Distant Episode", as well as "The Delicate Prey" and "Pages from Cold Point", the latter each written in 1949, were published in The Delicate Prey and Other Stories in 1950.
 These "disturbing" and "notorious" works elicited both controversy and admiration in the literary world.

-Literary critic Francine Prose remarks that "A Distant Episode" is "arguably his best, certainly his most famous and most frequently anthologized story…" Playwright Tennessee Williams described "A Distant Episode" as "a true masterpiece of short fiction."
+Literary critic Francine Prose remarks that "A Distant Episode" is "arguably his best, certainly his most famous and most frequently anthologized story..."
+Playwright Tennessee Williams described "A Distant Episode" as "a true masterpiece of short fiction".

 Theme

 The chief thematic element in "A Distant Episode" is the surrender to fate, as his character, the Professor, descends into a foreign and primitive domain.
 Biographer Allen Hibbard writes:

-Contrary to this interpretation, literary critic Francine Prose argues that a trace of will is detectable in the Professor's "simultaneously innocent and arrogant cultural mistakes and miscalculations.":
+Contrary to this interpretation, literary critic Francine Prose argues that a trace of will is detectable in the Professor's "simultaneously innocent and arrogant cultural mistakes and miscalculations".:

 Paul Bowles, in an interview, offered this laconic reference to theme in "A Distant Episode":

+Film adaptation

+In 2015 "A Distant Episode" was adapted into film by Ben Rivers under the title The Sky Trembles and the Earth Is Afraid and the Two Eyes Are Not Brothers.
+River's film merges documentary (the first part of the film is a making of Mimosas, the film Oliver Laxe was filming in Morocco at the time) with fiction (the adaptation of Bowles' story, with Oliver Laxe as protagonist).